Kardinya, Western Australia: Federal

-Kardinya is within the Division of Fremantle south of South Street and west of North Lake Road.
-The remainder is part of the Division of Tangney.
-The member for Fremantle is Labor's Josh Wilson.
-The member for Tangney is Labor's Sam Lim.
+As of the 2025 Australian federal election, Kardinya is divided between the electoral divisions of Fremantle and Tangney in the Australian House of Representatives.
+Fremantle covers the areas south of South Street and west of North Lake Road, and Tangney covers the remainder of Kardinya.
+Both of these divisions are held by the Labor Party.
+The member for Fremantle is Josh Wilson and the member for Tangney is Sam Lim.